firaja/uni/aml.md

     - [ ] has a standard error which decreases linearly with the number of samples used
     - [ ] it also depend on redundancies in sample data

-2nd answer is false because the error decreses with square root trend

 - **Ill conditioning of the Hessian matrix of the cost function**